 When I first heard about this, I pictured a snowy climate.
 But modular igloos are actually a “thing” that exist outside of the snow!
 It’s just a hyper-compact living space, usually intended for shorter-term camping.

 But I see no reason why you shouldn’t be able to live in a modular igloo for longer periods of time, so long as you have a stable piece of property to place it on.

 I don’t think I’m alone in wishing that I could sell most of my things, hitch a trailer to my car, and just drive off into the sunset.
 Well, turns out there are people who have done this and are loving life.

 Trailer living is a huge change from home living, but it’s clearly working for some people who are OK trading stability for flexibility.

 Before you raise your eyebrows, hempcrete is a real thing and it is a useful building material.
 Hemp contains a lot of silica which makes it blend with lime well.

 You might say, “Who cares, just use concrete!”
 But hemp is a fantastic industrial crop, with hundreds of uses.
 If hempcrete gained popularity as a building material, that may be enough to get hemp more widely grown in the United States.

 Well, there you have it.
 A ton of alternative housing ideas — some more doable than others.
-I made this list to serve as inspiration, so feel free to let me know in the comments if you've tried any of these ideas yourself or have any to add that I've missed!
+I made this list to serve as inspiration, so feel free to let us know if you’ve tried any of these ideas yourself or have any to add that I’ve missed!